CentaurusInfra/arktos/docs/design-proposals/network/vnic_hotplug.md

   vpc: vpc-1a2b3c4d
   nics:
       - portID: a2815656-76f7-46d4-9d11-057063db1a14
+        name: eth0
       - portID: 33da18a3-1ad1-428a-90f5-9d906dc498fe
+        name: eth1
 ```

 Deleting portID: 33da18a3-1ad1-428a-90f5-9d906dc498fe would cause eth1 disappear from cni netns, the network resource be released; the corresponding nic inside vm disapper.

-On the contrast, appending one more portID element would lead to network resource provision and a new nic appear in the vm.
+On the contrast, appending one more element would lead to network resource provision and a new nic appear in the vm.
 If DHCP is configured properly, the new nic in vm should get its ip address automatically.

-Updating portID would be treated as deletion plus a new addition, and the new nic name *won't* be the one to be deleted.
-In our case in the cni netns, eth1 would be gone, while eth2 appear.
-Inside the vm, the old nic will be removed, and a new nic shows up, accordingly.
+Updating of an existing element is limited: if portID already has been assigned, portID cannot be updated directly (deletion by plug out is fine).

 ## Impact Analysis
 Hotplug not only requires new functionalities from existent componenets, it also significantly changes some aspects of existent core behaviors.